Sid2697/Sid2697.github.io/_pages/home.md

 <div class="col-sm-8">

 <div style="text-align: justify">
-I am a second-year PhD student at the <a href="https://uob-mavi.github.io/people/">University of Bristol</a> working with <a href="https://dimadamen.github.io">Prof. Dima Damen</a>.
+I am a second-year PhD student at <a href="https://uob-mavi.github.io/people/">University of Bristol</a> working with <a href="https://dimadamen.github.io">Prof. Dima Damen</a>.
-My research interest is Computer Vision, Pattern Recognition, and Machine Learning.
+My research interests lie in Computer Vision, Pattern Recognition, and Machine Learning.
 Currently, I am working on devising learning-based methods for understanding and exploring various aspects of first-person (egocentric) vision.
 Previously, at <a href="http://cvit.iiit.ac.in">CVIT, IIIT Hyderabad</a>, I worked with <a href="https://faculty.iiit.ac.in/~jawahar/index.html">Prof. C.V.
 Jawahar</a> and <a href='https://www.cse.iitd.ac.in/~chetan/'>Prof. Chetan Arora</a> on <a href="https://sid2697.github.io/egoprocel/">unsupervised procedure learning</a> from egocentric videos.
 <!-- I am an MS by Research candidate at <a href="http://cvit.iiit.ac.in">CVIT, IIIT Hyderabad</a>.
 I work with <a href="https://faculty.iiit.ac.in/~jawahar/index.html">Prof. C.V.
 Jawahar</a> and <a href='https://www.cse.iitd.ac.in/~chetan/'>Prof. Chetan Arora</a>. -->